 - View venue & entry details

-Designed in the manner of a French chateau, the imposing, purpose-built Bowes Museum is an homage to the personal history and tastes of its founders - John and Josephine Bowes.
+Designed in the manner of a French chateau, the museum is a homage to the personal history and tastes of its founders, John and Joséphine Bowes.

 Art Funded works

 The Bowes' collection includes three evening dresses by Madeleine Vionnet, 20th-century couturier and 'architect among dressmakers'.
 Funded in 2009, these gowns offer a window onto the style of their age, and speak of an inter-war world clinging to the comforts of the past.

 Considered the finest work of French cabinet-maker Andre-Charles Boulle, a maquetry panel now forms the front of the 'Warwick Cabinet', incorporated in the late 18th century by an English firm.
 Known to have stood in Warwick Castle, the cabinet was rescued from export to America.